 Once I opened that box of insects, I knew the search was over- I had found a subject that I could work with.
 I began photographing them- blown away by the detail I was able to capture and the vibrant colors that existing in these little creatures.

-My work photographing insects and manipulation of the imagery continues to evolve.
 In 2018 I began creating three dimensional photo sculptures using my photographs of insect wings.
 Still keeping the radial symmetry from earlier work, I fold each individual photograph into a singular geometric shape.
 These shapes are repeated, mounted to aluminum and coated in resin.
 The resulting work is stunning- a large statement piece perfect for an entryway, fireplace or over the bed.

 These days, I'm focusing my work on a new series called "MetaMorph".
-In this series I combine various elements of singular pieces and overlap them to create a "digital collage."
+In this series I combine various elements of singular pieces and overlap them to create a digital collage.
 These pieces are extremely playful a bold in color and design.
 Best of all they can be printed on a larger scale- giving collectors a wide variety of choices to fit their needs.